Hema515/power-bi-dashboard/README.md

-Make data driven decision
+1. Make data driven decision
-Generate report about this project
+2. Generate report about this project
-Dashboard creation
+3. Dashboard creation
-using charts as clustered bar charts, line(are)charts and waterfall chart ,Maps, graphs.
+4. using charts as clustered bar charts, line(area)charts and waterfall chart ,Maps, graphs.